by Ovidiu Brazdau

 The expert panel comprised consciousness researchers, experienced practitioners of inner development techniques (religious or spiritual), and representatives of the non-dual community.
 Participants were emailed copies of the CQ-i traits and items table, in the format presented in Table 3.
 They were asked to comment on the overall appropriateness for the inclusion of each descriptor.
 In addition, the experts were asked to comment if they believed anything should be added or deleted, and to evaluate the wording of the items.

 For several items, supplemental descriptions and references were available.
 The participants entered their responses onto the form and emailed it back to the researchers, who then reviewed and collated the replies.
 Changes were made to the items according to suggestions where appropriate.
 The consultation took place between March 2013 and July 2014.

 Table 3.
 CQ content validity research – feedback form used by the experts

 |Factor||Sub-factor||Trait, Ability,Skill||Item||Supplemental Description||Example of comment|

 |Self CQ||Mindful living||Acceptance||I am ok when experiencing physical or psychological discomfort||Might be better worded as: I can tolerate a certain amount of physical and psychological discomfort without needing to change what I am involved in, in order to comfort myself.|

-The responses confirmed that the CQ-i has an appropriate content that adequately cover the conscious experience.
+The responses confirmed that the CQ-i has an appropriate content that adequately covers the conscious experience.
 A total of 40 items were excluded from the CQ-i, and 27 items were re-worded to better suit the traits they measured.
-Some of the panellists raised concerns about its length and ease of use.
+Some of the panelists raised concerns about its length and ease of use.
 This will be monitored over time.